 English as an Additional Language will suit students for whom English is not their first or home language.
 Eligibility for this elective will be determined upon consultation and recommendation.

-All assessment within English as an Additional Language is formative, ranging from short tests of skills in reading, writing, speaking and listening to longer tasks such as research essays and reports.
+All assessment within English as an Additional Language is formative, including short tests of skills in reading, writing, speaking and listening to support their learning and assessment.